syncfusion-content/blazor-docs/blazor/drop-down-menu/how-to/group-popups-with-listview.md

 ---
 layout: post
-title: Group popups with listview component in Blazor Dropdown Menu Component | Syncfusion
+title: Group dropdown listview items in Blazor Dropdown Menu| Syncfusion
-description: Learn here all about Group popups with listview component in Syncfusion Blazor Dropdown Menu component and more.
+description: Learn here all about grouping dropdown listview items in Syncfusion Blazor Dropdown Menu component and more.
 platform: Blazor
 control: Dropdown Menu
 documentation: ug
 ---

-# Group popups with listview component in Blazor Dropdown Menu Component
+# Group dropdown listview items in Blazor Dropdown Menu Component

 Header in popup items is possible in Dropdown Menu by templating entire popup with ListView.
 Create ListView with [`ID`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Lists.SfListView-1.html#Syncfusion_Blazor_Lists_SfListView_1_ID) listview and provide it as a `PopupContent` for Dropdown Menu.